containers/automation_images/README.md

    produced and used in *overview step 1*.
 If changes are made, the container image should be re-built to reflect them.

+4. If you wish to build only a subset of available images, list the names you want as comma-separated values of the `PACKER_BUILDS` variable.
+Be sure you *export* this variable so that `make` has access to it.
+For example, `export PACKER_BUILDS=prior-ubuntu,prior-fedora`.

 4. Still within the container, again ensure you have plenty of network and CPU resources available.
 Build the VM Base images by executing the command ``make base_images``.
 This is the equivalent operation as documented by